 It’s almost impossible to avoid stress altogether, but it can be helpful to try and identify potential sources of stress, so you can take steps to manage them.

-For ideas on how to manage stress levels, you might like to check out our articles; 7 tips for coping with stress and anxiety and 9 simple stress relieving activities.
+For ideas on how to manage stress levels, you might like to read our articles; 7 tips for coping with stress and anxiety and 9 simple stress relieving activities.

 5. Exercise regularly

-Regular exercise isn’t just a good way to strengthen your body – it’s also an effective de-stressor.
+Regular exercise isn’t just a good way to strengthen your body – it’s also an effective de-stresser.
 When you exercise, your body releases endorphins, or ‘happy hormones’, while also reducing cortisol levels.

-Because of this, doing regular (but moderate) exercise is one of the best ways you can reduce stress and improve your health.
+So, regular exercise is one of the best ways you can reduce stress and improve your health.
 But exercise also has a direct effect on the immune system.

-Studies show that just half an hour of moderate exercise a day stimulates your immune system and improves circulation, making it easier for immune cells to pass through your body and detect cells that are damaged or infected.
+Studies show that just half an hour of moderate exercise a day stimulates the immune system and improves circulation, making it easier for immune cells to pass through the body and detect damaged or infected cells.

 6. Practise deep breathing

-Lymph flow is directly related to immune health, and anything we can do to improve lymph flow can boost our overall immunity.
+Lymph flow is directly related to immune health, so anything we can do to improve lymph flow can boost our overall immunity.

 The idea that simply breathing can boost your immune system may sound far fetched, but it’s grounded in science.

-One of the best ways to make sure you’re regularly practising deep breathing is to have a go at mindfulness or yoga, which are both focused on becoming more aware of your breathing.
-Or, you might like to try practising these breathing exercises.
+One of the best ways to make sure you’re regularly practising deep breathing is to try mindfulness or yoga.
+Alternatively, you might like to try practising these breathing exercises or joining the fortnightly conscious breathing class on Rest Less Events.

 7. Limit your alcohol intake